What to Do If Your Visa Renewal Is Rejected in Japan (2026 Guide)

 • Processing takes time

-• You usually must leave Japan while waiting
+• You may need to leave Japan while waiting

 Option D: Prepare to Leave Japan